woroniecki/ManageYourCity/README.md

 <h2>Build instructions</h2>
 <div>Use
 	<a href="https://build.phonegap.com/">Adobe PhoneGap Build</a>
- to build or use
+  or
- 	<a href="http://docs.phonegap.com/references/desktop-app/">PhoneGap Desktop App</a>.
+ 	<a href="http://docs.phonegap.com/references/desktop-app/">PhoneGap Desktop App</a>  to build.
  	</div>
 <div>To emulate game and have option to set geolocation i used
 <a href="https://www.npmjs.com/package/ripple-emulator">ripple emulator</a>.